ribafish/vibeInterviewSolution/README.md

 - Gradle build scans always publish to `scans.gradle.com` for every build (Develocity plugin in `settings.gradle.kts`).
 - Tested with Gradle 7.6.4, 8.14.3, and 9.2.1 via TestKit and CI matrix.

+## Example multi-project usage
+- Location: `examples/multi-project` (modules: `app`, `library`, `utils`), plugin applied at the root `build.gradle.kts` to generate a single merged report.
+- How it works: the root applies the Java plugin and declares normal `implementation` dependencies on each subproject; their external dependencies flow into the resolved graph automatically.
+- Run: `./gradlew -p examples/multi-project projectReport` (uses composite build via `includeBuild("..")` to source the plugin).
+- Inspect report: `examples/multi-project/build/reports/project-report.md` contains project metadata and a combined dependency list (e.g., `:app`, `:library`, `:utils`, `commons-text`, `commons-lang3`).
+- Tweak the example: modify subproject dependencies or descriptions, rerun the command, and re-open the merged report.

 ## Decisions and trade-offs
 - Dependencies are flattened and sorted lexically without configuration prefixes to match the provided expected output.
 - Dependencies section is omitted entirely when nothing is resolvable, per verification guidance.